 Continue taking your medicine for as long as your doctor tells you.

-Some of your symptoms may improve in 1 or 2 weeks but it can take up to 4 or 6 weeks to feel
+your symptoms may improve in 1 or 2 weeks but it can take up to 4 or 6 weeks to feel

-tablets for several months or even longer to make sure the benefits are
+tablets for several months or even longer to make sure the benefits are maintained.

 If you forget to take it

-If it is almost time to take your next dose, skip the missed dose and take your
+If it is almost time to take your next dose, skip the dose you missed and take your

-it as soon as you remember and then go back to taking your medicine as you would normally.
+Otherwise, take it as soon as you remember, and then go back to taking your medicine

-Do not take a double dose to make up for missed doses.
+Do not take a double dose to make up for the dose that you missed.

-This may increase the chance of you experiencing side effects.
+This may increase the chance of you getting an unwanted side effect.

 If you have trouble remembering to take your medicine, ask your pharmacist for some

 If you take too much (overdose)

-think that you or anyone else may have taken too much of this medicine, immediately telephone your doctor or the Poisons
+think that you or anyone else may have taken too much of this medicine.
+Do this even

-Do this even if there are no signs of discomfort or poisoning.
+if there are no signs of discomfort or poisoning.
 You may need urgent medical attention.